 Goodness thus involves the possibility for the I that is exposed to the alienation of its powers by death to not be for death.LEVINAS 1969:247

 The Being in being of the Other is tasked with making beings be/appear.
-What stands in front of, the otherwise, is hence the reason in being of Alterity that is relative to me.
+What stands in front of, the otherwise, is hence the reason in being of Alterity that relates to me.
 The Other populates (brings into view) the Otherwise.
 This being of Alterity is not an ontological argument, but, truly, metaphysics itself – the infinite.
 Life?

 Ontology strictly belongs within the domain of metaphysics.
 There is no such thing that linguistically translates into a statement of such sort as: “My Being!”